-The three tangos by Piazzolla were a breath of fresh air: finally, composers of the New World have found a way onto our concert programmes!
-Piazzolla’s complicated rhythms, hot folklore style inspired Sivelöv to play as we have never heard it before!
+The three tangos by Piazzolla were a breath of fresh air: finally, composers of the New World have found their way onto our concert programmes!
+Piazzolla’s complicated rhythms and hot folklore style inspired Sivelöv to play as we have never heard it before!

-The late romantic Skrjabin made up the final item of the concert.
+The late Romantic Skrjabin provided the final item of the concert.
 His rarely heard Fantaisie almost created ecstasy with its intoxicating late-Romantic sound.
 The piece’s hellish tempo in the finale erupted like gigantic mirages in Sivelöv’s remarkably sure grip.
 He thanked the audience with encores by Ginastera.
 We count Sivelöv as one of our country’s leading pianists.

 The Renoir of the Piano

 Sivelöv can, thanks to his great technique, not only expose the structure of the piece, but he also does it with an unerring musical superabundance and a transparency in the sound that seduces and moves.
 The many layers of melodic lines, rhythmic eruptions and harmonic nuances – everything is summed up and transformed into a stream of colours in constant movement, like a Renoir.